barlaniado/project_data_mining/README.md

 3) The change in the stock price from yesterday in percentages
 4) Daily volume
 5) Avg volume of 3 months
+6) Recommendations for each symbol: StrongSell, sell, hold, buy, StrongBuy

 Each target page looks like this:
 ![](appendix/daily_data.PNG)